Roman-HLIS-Cosmology-PIT/pyimcom/docs/splitpsf_README.rst

 When the script is run, it will prompt you for a Y/N answer on whether you want to proceed with job submission.
 A ``Y`` answer will submit the jobs via slurm, using ``afterok`` to pipeline the job arrays.
 A ``N`` will exit without submitting the jobs (but you can still inspect them).

+Note that this script doesn't clear the cache files; if you are re-starting after a failure, or re-running the workflow, you will have to do that manually (it is too dangerous for me to want to automate!).

 Details
 #######